Average Weather in Riga Latvia

 Average Daily Incident Shortwave Solar Energy

 For the purposes of this report, the geographical coordinates of Riga are 56.946 deg latitude, 24.106 deg longitude, and 30 ft elevation.

-The topography within 2 miles of Riga is essentially flat, with a maximum elevation change of 95 feet, and an average elevation above sea level of 25 feet.
-Within 10 miles contains only modest variations in elevation (154 feet).
-Within 50 miles contains very significant variations in elevation (886 feet).
+The topography within 2 miles of Riga is essentially flat, with a maximum elevation change of 95 feet and an average elevation above sea level of 25 feet.
+Within 10 miles is essentially flat (154 feet).
+Within 50 miles contains only modest variations in elevation (886 feet).

 The area within 2 miles of Riga is covered by artificial surfaces (81%) and water (18%), within 10 miles by trees (31%) and artificial surfaces (25%), and within 50 miles by trees (37%) and cropland (28%).